 How to begin?

 - Manipulates training frequency, volume and intensity.
-Bet on two of them and leave the third one out, in order to guarantee the recovery.
+Bet on two of them and leave the third out, in order to guarantee recovery.

 - Exercises.
-Regarding the choice of exercises, choose them according to the objectives.
+Regarding the choice of exercises, choose them according to your objectives.
 Everything must have a purpose.

-The second point is extremely important, but often left to the background or to chance.
+The second point is extremely important, but often left in the background or to chance.

-If you have a need to work at higher intensities, choose higher loads, a greater number of sets close to failure, or both.
+If you need to work at higher intensities, choose greater loads, a greater number of sets close to failure, or both.
 (Intensity)

 Below are two articles that may be useful to you at this stage.

 Make the plan a reality

-As mentioned above, it is possible to choose a huge range of combinations between diet and training.
+As we said above, it is possible to choose a huge range of combinations between diet and training.

 And now that you've chosen your personal preference, how do you make them work?

 Create a routine (habits)

-Surely if you're reading, you've most likely tried to implement the perfect plan in the past.
+I'm sure if you're reading, you've most likely already tried to implement the perfect plan in the past.

 But why does it always seem so difficult to make it work?

 And why are there people who do it much more easily than others?

-I recommend that you read the book The Power of Habit written by Charles Duhigg.
+I recommend you read the book The Power of Habit written by Charles Duhigg.